TheDutchDevil/parser_wrapper/README.md

     `key, parsedFiles, parserFailed, parserFailedNoEh, compilerFailed, errorTypesEnum, errorTypesClass, errorTypesStruct, throwStatements, try, tryOpt, tryForce, doStatements, throwMethods, rethrows, catch, catchEnum, catchAll, emptyCatch, emptyCatchEnum, emptyCatchAll, catchPerDoMedian, catchPerDoAverage, slocPerCatchMedian, slocPerCatchAverage, slocPerCatchEnumMedian, slocPerCatchEnumAverage, slocPerCatchAllMedian, slocPerCatchAllAverage`

     What each of the collected metrics means and why these metrics have been chosen is described in the paper.

+## Build instructions

+Building parser_wrapper includes downloading all dependencies such that `parser_wrapper` can be linked against the dependencies.
+This is handled by the Swift build system itself.
+Building `parser_wrapper` can be done by opening a terminal in the root folder of the repository and running `swift build`.
+Build artifacts can be found in the `.debug` folder.

+`Package.swift `is the file which contains the information needed by the build system of Swift.
+Currently the dependency on `swift-ast` points to a [fork](https://github.com/TheDutchDevil/swift-ast) of the original `swift-ast` repository by yanagiba.
+This to prevent any breaking API changes from influencing `parser_wrapper`.
+It should always be possible to point back to the original version of `swift-ast` in case bugs in the original repository are fixed.